 Engage - Support and Documentation for eTexts [UW-Madison]

-Engage works best when accessed online via the Firefox or Chrome web browsers.
+The Engage eReader works best when accessed online via the Firefox or Chrome web browsers.
 For support questions about Engage, please contact the DoIT Help Desk:

 If Help Desk staff are unable to resolve your issue, they will escalate your issue to the appropriate consultants.

 You can access UW-Madison authored Engage help documentation in the UW-Madison KnowledgeBase.
 Unizin utilizes RedShelf for their eReader.
 You can access RedShelf's support documentation on the RedShelf Solve page.
 Unizin's how-to documentation for Engage is available on Unizin's website.
 You can also access this material when you are in Engage.
 From the Engage home page, click the circle with your initials or photo.
 Then click the Help button:

 Publishers will have their own documentation on their websites.
 The following are direct links to Engage documentation: